bcgov/aps-infra-platform/documentation/how-to/cicd-integration.md

 ---
-title: "CI/CD Integration"
+title: "Add to a CI/CD Pipeline"
 ---

-## Add to your CI/CD Pipeline

 Update your CI/CD pipelines to run the `gwa-cli` to keep your services updated on the gateway.